paa-li/glossary/README.md

 [entry.csv](https://github.com/paa-li/glossary/blob/main/entry.csv) is the CSV file that behaves as a database for the [glossary](https://paa.li/glossary/) page of PaaLi.

-We sincerely appreciate any constructive feedback.
+We sincerely appreciate any constructive feedback!
+This is a work in progress, so expect a lot of changes.

 ## Rules

 1. All feedback must be factually correct supported by appropriate sources.

-2. The glossary does not serve as a mini-dictionary of the Pāḷi language; the glossary must *mainly* list words of two categories:
+2. The glossary is not intended to serve as a mini-dictionary of the Pāḷi language; the glossary must *mainly* list words of two categories:
     1) Terminologies of Pāḷi linguistics
     2) names and categories of Pāḷi texts, such as Nikāyas.